rberenguel/salta/README.md

 - Clicking any of the images takes you to that tab.
 - Pressing `Ctrl` or `Tab` will enable/disable zoom-on-hover on the screenshots.
 - Typing anything in the page will filter pages containing that text in the title or URL.
-  - Matching tabs are highlighted.
+  - Matching tabs are highlighted (highlighted border, hypersaturated).
   - If zoom-on-hover is enabled, only highlighted tabs will get it.
   - If only one tab matches, pressing enter opens it.
   - Press `Escape` to cancel, or delete to remove text.